 Risk retention has some disadvantages.
 One is that your out-of-pocket costs may be larger than you anticipate.
 In the previous example, suppose that the damage to your vehicle is too extensive for your friend to fix and the body shop charges $2,500.
 You have saved $1,000 in premium by foregoing collisions insurance but your out-of-pocket cost is $2,500.

 Here are some ways a small business can retain risk.

-Deductibles are a common method of risk retention.
-They can be an effective tool for lowering your premium if you have the financial resources to pay some losses out of pocket.
+Deductibles can be an effective tool for lowering your premium if you have the financial resources to pay some losses out of pocket.

 General Liability or Auto Liability Coverages

-Liability policies covering small business owners are unlikely to include a bodily injury deductible.
+Liability policies covering small business owners rarely include a bodily injury deductible.
 Small bodily injury claims can quickly become large ones if not managed properly.
-Thus, insurers prefer to handle such claims themselves.

-Most policies purchased by small businesses do not include a self-insured retention.
-Two exceptions are umbrella and errors and omissions policies.
-Many umbrellas contain an SIR that applies to claims covered by the umbrella but not by underlying insurance.
+While most policies purchased by small businesses don't include a SIR, an exception applies to umbrella policies.
+Some umbrellas contain a SIR that applies to claims covered by the umbrella but not by underlying insurance.
 An example is a claim alleging mental anguish that is covered by your umbrella but not by your general liability policy.
-The SIR typically applies to damages only (not claims expenses).
+An umbrella SIR typically applies to damages only (not claims expenses).

-Some states permit small and medium-sized employers to self-insure their workers compensation obligations on a group basis.
-This allows smaller firms to obtain many of the benefits of self-insurance.
-State laws determine the minimum requirements for a group self-insurance program.
-Typically, employers in a self-insured group must operate similar types of businesses.
+Some states permit small and mid-sized employers to self-insure their workers compensation obligations on a group basis.
+To form a self-insured group, the members must belong to the same industry and operate similar types of businesses.
+Group members contribute premiums into a fund, which is used to pay claims and expenses.
+If premiums exceed losses and expenses, members share the surplus as dividends.
 To learn whether group self-insurance is an option in your state, consult your insurance agent or state insurance department.